Brazilian firms root for Chavez's man in Venezuela vote

 Polls ahead of Venezuela's April 14 election should relieve Brazilians with commercial interests there.
 One independent survey shows Maduro, who as Chavez's former foreign minister is already known in Brazil, with a 14.4 percent lead over his opponent, Henrique Capriles.

-"Many see his election as favorable to Brazil's presence in Venezuela," said Pedro Silva Barros, an economist at Brazil's Institute for Applied Economic Research (IPEA) in Caracas.
+"Many see his election as favourable to Brazil's presence in Venezuela," said Pedro Silva Barros, an economist at Brazil's Institute for Applied Economic Research (IPEA) in Caracas.

 "Businesses are working with this scenario."